 The class plaintiffs have expressly abandoned their takings claims on appeal.
 Cl.Pls.Br.
 12 n.6.
 As the district court correctly concluded, none of the claims before it were proper under the Little Tucker Act, 28 U.S.C. § 1346, because plaintiffs did not provide a "clearly and adequately expressed" waiver of any claims over \$10,000, the jurisdictional limit for the Act.
-Dkt.51, at 42-43(JA).
+Dkt.51, at 42-43(J.A.357-58).
 In any event, appeals of claims brought under the Little Tucker Act may only be brought in the Federal Circuit.
-28 U.S.C. § 1295.11 taking.
+28 U.S.C. § 1295.11

+Two amici nevertheless attempt to raise issues related to the abandoned takings claims, urging that the Court should interpret HERA to avoid an unconstitutional taking.
 Macey Amicus Br.; Rafter Amicus Br.
 This Court does not ordinarily consider arguments raised only by amici, Michel v.
 Anderson, 14 F.3d 623, 625 (D.C.
 Cir.
 1994), and should certainly not do so in the clear absence of jurisdiction to consider a takings claim.
 The canon of constitutional avoidance does not authorize a court to consider constitutional questions it lacks the power to adjudicate-it is a method of avoiding constitutional questions.
 Id. at 629-30.12 Amici's suggested analysis turns the doctrine of constitutional avoidance on its head.